tresr-community/chatbot-frontend/README.md

-# ChatBot Frontend
+# Chat Bot Frontend

-This repository contains the source files for the Ron Jay [ChatBot](https://chat.nftreasure.community) frontend.
+This repository contains the source files for the Ron Jay [chatbot](https://chat.tresr.community) frontend.

-This is an unofficial chatbot for the NFTREASURE Community and is not affiliated with the NFTREASURE project.
+This is an unofficial chatbot for the tresr community and is not affiliated with the tresr project.

-It is made with :heart: _love_ :heart: for the NFTREASURE Community.
+It is made with :heart: _love_ :heart: for the tresr community.

 ## How to run locally